CMUAbstract/edb-rat/README.md

 Build and flash EDB firmware:

-    cd ext/edb-firmware
+    cd ext/edb-server
     make bld/gcc/all
     make bld/gcc/prog
     cd ..

+The edb-rat application has a separate built configuration for testing each feature.
+To select the build variant, set ''one of the'' `TEST_*` variables to 1 in `bld/Makefile`.

 Build and flash edb-rat app:

+    make bld/gcc/clean
     make bld/gcc/all
     make bld/gcc/prog

+NOTE: After changing the build configuration, make sure to clean.
+NOTE: After cleaning, it is sufficient to make the `bld/gcc/prog` target, since `bld/gcc/all` is a prerequisite.

 Connect the EDB to the WISP by connecting the two ends of the matching 8+3-pin board-to-board headers.
 Then, separately, connect three additional
 wires: the Vcap line, RF RX line and RF TX line.
+On EDBv1.1 board, these connections go to the 5-pin header located near the programming header on the bottom side of the board.
+On EDBv1.0 board, these connections go to separate test points in the upper region on the board.

-Open the EDB console and attach to the debugger
+Open the EDB console and attach to the debugger, specifying the TTY device that shows up when you plug in the board (see tips below):

     cd ext/edb-console
     ./edb
-    > attach
+    > attach --device /dev/ttyUSB0
     >

+There should be no need to re-run the attach command as long as the console stays open, even if the EDB board is reset.

 ### Tips